Yahoo shares fall after latest security breach

 The number of users affected by the breach, the largest in history, was double the number implicated in a prior 2014 breach that Yahoo had disclosed in September.

-Verizon, which has agreed to buy Yahoo's core Internet business for $4.83 billion (3.89 billion pound), had said at the time that it might withdraw from the deal.
+Verizon, which has agreed to buy Yahoo's core Internet business for $4.83 billion, had said at the time that it might withdraw from the deal.

 The No. 1 U.S. wireless carrier said on Wednesday that it would review the impact of the latest development.